naptha/tesseract.js/docs/api.md

 ```

 <a name="scheduler-add-job"></a>
-### Scheduler.addJob(action, ...payload): Promise
+### scheduler.addJob(action, ...payload): Promise

-Scheduler.addJob() adds a job to the job queue and scheduler waits and finds an idle worker to take the job.
+`scheduler.addJob` adds a job to the job queue and scheduler waits and finds an idle worker to take the job.

 **Arguments:**